 In this recipe I use raspberries, but you can try blueberries, chopped strawberries, apple sauce.
-So many choices for the fruit as well.
+So many choices for the fruit as well for this breakfast idea.

-Now mix everything well, so that the spices and raspberries get well combined with the ricotta.
-This will change the colour fo the ricotta.
+Now mix everything well, so that the spices and raspberries get well combined with the cheese.
+This will change the colour right away.
 It will take on a pink colour from the raspberries and start to look and smell delicious.
-My son always asks me to make a little extra so he can just eat the filling on it’s own.
-It is so delicious on it’s own.
-I have used this filling in crepes and on top of pancakes.
+My son always asks me to make a little extra so he can just eat the filling on its own.
+It is so delicious on its own.
+I have used this filling for other breakfast ideas such as crepes and on top of pancakes.

-Now that your ricotta and raspberry mix is ready, you can start to assemble the breakfast buns.
-Make a cut in the centre of each challah bun and split it almost into halves – but not all the way.
-Now remove some of the challah from the bun so that there is enough room for the ricotta and raspberry mix.
+Now that your filling is ready, you can start to assemble the breakfast buns.
+Make a cut in the center of each challah bun and split it almost into halves – but not all the way.
+I remove some of the challah from the bun so that there is enough room for the cheese and raspberry mix.

 Sprinkle each of the breakfast buns with 1/4 of the raw chopped almonds.
 The almonds will get toasted as the breakfast buns crisp up in the oven, so don’t use toasted nuts.
 They will burn in the oven.